Anirudhrarao/Bank-api/README.md

 In currency you can add currency code like rupees and dollar etc.
 In category you can add category of expense that you made like paid to online shopping etc.
-In transaction you can create transaction using any currency that you have created and category.
+In transaction you can create transaction using any currency that you have created.

 ## Author:
 * Anirudhra rao